aramhovakimyan/ALIAS-Game/README.md

 ## Adding Words

 To add your own words to the game, click the **Add Word** button on the main menu.
 This will open a dialog box where you can enter your words, one per line.
-Click the **Save** button to save your changes and add the new words to the `words.txt` file.
+Click the **Save** button to save your changes and add the new words to the database.

 ## Words Database